 SEA Monitoring

 In Ireland, national legislation puts the onus for SEA monitoring on the plan-making authorities, requiring that they monitor the significant environmental effects of their plans/programmes.
-However, national legislation does not specify reporting requirements or assign any third-party authority oversight or enforcement functions in relation to SEA monitoring.
+However, national legislation does not assign any third-party authority oversight or enforcement functions in relation to SEA monitoring.

 Monitoring can help to evaluate whether SEA is fulfilling its core objective of providing for a high level of protection of the environment and the promotion of sustainable development.
 It requires committed investment and effort, but it can lead to significant benefits including: